RasaHQ/rasa/docs/connectors.rst

 The methods you need to implement are ``blueprint`` and ``name``.
 The method needs to create a Flask blueprint that can be attached to a flask server.

-This allows you to add `REST` endpoints to the server, the external messaging service can call to deliver messages.
+This allows you to add `REST` endpoints to the server, which the external messaging service can call to deliver messages.

 Your blueprint should have at least the two routes ``health`` on ``/``